matborowiak/react-course-projects/README.md

 # react-course-projects
-These are my React projects for the Udemy course by Andrew Mead
+These are my React projects for the course led by Andrew Mead